rems-project/morello-generated-tests/README.md

-# Automatically generated test suite for Morello
+# Automatically generated test suite for Arm Morello

-This repository contains a set of tests that was automatically generated from a formal specification of the Morello architecture.
+This repository contains a set of tests that was automatically generated from a formal specification of the [Arm Morello architecture](https://www.morello-project.org/) as part of the Digital Security by Design research programme.
 Each test consists of a sequence of instructions under test (mostly randomly chosen, but occasionally with one instruction fixed to improve coverage) and a harness that constructs the state required to run those instructions and check some relevant parts of the post-state to detect failures.

 The tests are intended to cover most of the new Morello instruction behaviour and to some extent the processor exceptions that can occur as a result.
 They